Copyright © Paul Holder 2013/ 2014/ 2015

 One noticeable difference with regressive hypnosis is the type of verbal interaction between client and therapist.
 With SFT sessions, the client is typically taken into a deep relaxed hypnotic state, during which, I do most of the talking to embed positive concepts using suggestions for the client’s benefit.

 Regression on the other hand involves some different aspects during the process.
 Clients are still hypnotised using similar techniques, but with more ‘two-way’ verbal communication taking place between client and therapist relating to memory recall during the trance process.
 This process may at times be emotional depending on the subject of the associated events in memory, but may help provide more clarity and understanding for some clients.
 An important point to consider here is that not all memories recalled are always accurate and correct.This is covered in more details in the next section.**

-Regression sessions can be recorded by various means using either audio or video if required for an additional charge, but written notes will be made during the process in any case for no extra cost.
+Regression sessions can be recorded by various means using either audio or video if required for an additional charge,.
+This will require advance notice, but written notes (not a full transcript) will be made during the process in any case for no extra cost.
 Copies of written notes will be available free of charge for clients to keep if requested.* N.B.
 Video and audio copies incur an extra charge*.

 There are a couple of areas I would like to comment on in particular, both of which are fascinating topics to say the very least.